skylarjhdownes/Akagi-Bot/README.md

 Currently contains the following commands:
-'#' means it is currently being worked on and doesn't work
+'#' means it is currently being worked on and doesn't work ~ means it only works in mahjong channels

-!hey - Test command

-ping - Test command

 #!draw - Draws a tile for the active players

 #!discard - Needs name of tile to discard.
 Discards the specified tile from the hand of the active player.

-#!hand - Needs a player number.
-Looks at the tiles in the hand of that player.
+~hand - Only usable in player channel.
+Looks at the tiles in that player's hand.

 #!pile - Needs a player number.
 Looks at the tiles in the discard pile of that player.

 #!toggle writing - Turns off or on the written form of the tiles.

-#!end - Ends the current game.
+~abort game - Currently does nothing, but claims the game is over

 !tiles - Displays a picture of each tile.

-#!dora - Displays all current dora indicators.
+~dora - Displays all current dora indicators.

-#!wind - Displays prevailing wind
+~prevailing - Displays prevailing wind

-#!turn - Displays who's turn it is.
+~turn - Displays who's turn it is.

-#!phase - Displays what phase it is.
+~phase - Displays what phase it is.

 !forge - Takes one argument.
 Makes a channel with the argument as its name.
 People mentioned are able to see the channel.